Andy Parfitt: Early life and education

+Career

 Early career

-Parfitt joined the BBC in 1980 working as a Studio Manager.
+Parfitt joined the BBC in 1980 working as a studio manager.

 He spent some time with BFBS in the Falkland Islands, before returning to the UK in 1984.
 He became a producer in BBC Education in 1985, then joined Radio 4 in 1987 and produced Pick of the Week and Bookshelf.
-He helped set up Radio 5, and became the network's Assistant Editor in 1989.
-He joined Radio 1 as Chief Assistant to the Controller in 1993.
-A year later he was promoted first to Editor, Commissioning and Planning and soon after to Managing Editor.
-In 1997, he became the network's Deputy Controller when Matthew Bannister was appointed Director of BBC Radio.
+He helped set up BBC Radio 5, and became the network's assistant editor in 1989.
+He joined Radio 1 as chief assistant to the controller in 1993.
+A year later he was promoted first to editor, commissioning and planning and soon after to managing editor. in 1997, he became the network's deputy controller when Matthew Bannister was appointed director of BBC Radio.

-BBC Management
+BBC management

-In March 1998, Parfitt was appointed Controller of Radio 1.
-During his time as Controller he refocussed the station on a core target audience of 16-24 year old listeners.
+In March 1998, Parfitt was appointed controller of Radio 1.
+During his time as controller he refocussed the station on a core target audience of 16-24 year old listeners.
 In 2002, he oversaw the launch of BBC Radio 1Xtra, a digital radio service for fans of new black music.

 Subsequently, Parfitt was instrumental in changes to the Radio 1 daytime output including the appointment of Chris Moyles as the Radio 1 Breakfast Show host in January 2004, as well as the 2006 reshuffle which saw Colin Murray move to 10pm.
 This saw a sustained improvement in RAJAR ratings with the station reaching the ten million mark in listenership.
-Although much of this was down to Moyles (who often referred to Parfitt as 'Parf Daddy'), many other shows, particularly Scott Mills, saw increases.
+Although much of this was down to Moyles (who often referred to Parfitt as "Parf Daddy"), many other shows, particularly Scott Mills, saw increases.

 In July 2006 Parfitt was appointed the BBC's Teen Tzar.
-This made him head of all teenage entertainment - with a view of making sure the BBC offers a wider choice to the 11–25 age group.
+This made him head of all teenage entertainment – with a view of making sure the BBC offers a wider choice to the 11–25 age group.

 In July 2007 Parfitt presented a two part series for BBC Radio 4 entitled California Dreaming.

+In November 2007, Parfitt was assigned by then BBC director general, Mark Thompson, as part of the Creative Futures project, to look at the BBC output for children and teens, and suggest future directions for success with those groups.
+Parfitt, along with Geoffrey Goodwin, submitted a report that showed that the BBC needed to do something specifically for the 12-16-year-old age group, and Parfitt was appointed to the role of programming such content.

-In December 2007 Bob Shennan, the Controller of Five Live moved to Channel 4 to manage its new three radio stations, leaving Parfitt temporarily in charge of Five Live and Five Live Extra and the Asian Network.
+In December 2007 Bob Shennan, the controller of BBC Radio 5 Live moved to Channel 4 to manage its new three radio stations, leaving Parfitt temporarily in charge of BBC Radio 5 Live and BBC Radio 5 Sports Extra and the Asian Network.